PipedreamHQ/pipedream/docs/docs/workflows/errors/README.md

 Let's walk through an end-to-end example:

-1. Pick the workflow whose errors you'd like to manage and note its workflow ID.
-You can retrieve the ID of your workflow in your workflow's URL - it's the string `p_abc123` in `https://pipedream.com/@dylan/example-workflow-p_abc123/edit`.
+1. Pick the workflow whose errors you'd like to handle and note its [workflow ID](/troubleshooting/#where-do-i-find-my-workflow-s-id).
-2. [Create a new workflow](https://pipedream.com/new) with an [HTTP trigger](/workflows/steps/triggers/#http).
-This workflow will receive errors from the workflow in step #1.
+1. [Create a new workflow](https://pipedream.com/@/new/build?v=2).
+You do not need to add a trigger, since the workflow will be triggered on errors, which we'll configure next.
 Note the ID for this workflow, as well.
-3. A workflow can have multiple triggers.
-Here, you're going to add the errors from the workflow in step #1 as an additional trigger for the workflow you created in step #2.
+3. Here, you're going to add the errors from the workflow in step #1 as a trigger for the workflow you created in step #2.
 In other words, errors from workflow #1 will trigger workflow #2.

 Make the following request to the Pipedream API, replacing the `emitter_id` with the ID of workflow #1, and the `listener_id` with the ID of workflow #2.